Western Cuyahoga Audubon

 Description: One of the biggest success stories in conservation was the reintroduction of the Peregrine Falcon to the eastern U.S. In Ohio, cities, such as Columbus, Toledo, Cleveland and other “urban mountains” became the stronghold of the falcons.
 Chad and Chris Saladin have been falcon watchers and trackers for a long time and know the history of many of the pairs of birds in and around northeast Ohio.
 Find out how the falcons are faring on the bridges and buildings of the urban canyons.

-Announcement: Speaker Series 2018-2019: “Peregrine Falcons: Predators of Urban Canyons”
+Speaker Series 2018-2019: “Peregrine Falcons: Predators of Urban Canyons”

 JUNE PROGRAM